AAAlex-123/SML-compiler-runtime/README.md

 high-level-language code and executing machine code.
 The user may issue many successive compilation and execution commands without the need for running a Java class each time.

+## Machine Code

+The machine code consists of 16-bit instructions whose high bits are the instruction's Operation Code (its identifier) and the low bits its Operand (usually the address in memory).
+The instructions are read from a newline-separated file and are executed sequentially one-by-one.
+They are adequately documented in the `Instruction` enum.

 ## High Level Language

 The high-level-language consists of statements which span exactly line.